Réka Szilágyi

 Réka Szilágyi (born 19 January 1996) is a Hungarian athlete specialising in the javelin throw.
-She represented her country at the 2019 World Championships without qualifying for the final.
-Earlier that year she finished fourth the 2019 Summer Universiade.
+She represented her country at the 2020 Olympic Games, and the 2019 and 2023 World Athletics Championships without qualifying for the final at those events.
+She finished fourth the 2019 Summer Universiade and fourth at the 2022 European Athletics Championships.
+As a junior, she also had fourth place finishes at the 2013 World Youth Championships and the 2015 European Athletics Junior Championships.
 Her personal best in the event is 62.45 metres set in Hungary in 2020.